renatoviolin/Deploying-Deep-Learning-Models-in-C-A-comparison-with-Python-server/README.md

-# Deploying Deep Learning Models in C++: A comparison with Python server
+# Deploying Deep Learning Models in C++: comparison with Python server

 This repository show the code to deploy a deep learning model serialized and running in C++ backend.